aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/generating-multiple-barcodes-single-image/_index.md

 ImageIO.write(resultBitmap, "png", outputfile);
 ```

+## How to generate QR code Java style?

+If you need a **generate qr code java** example, simply replace the entry in the collection with `EncodeTypes.QR`.
+The same loop will render a high‑resolution QR code that can store URLs, contact information, or any alphanumeric data.

+## How to generate Code 128 barcode in Java?

+The snippet above already demonstrates **generate code 128 barcode** using `EncodeTypes.CODE_128`.
+Code 128 is ideal for logistics because it supports the full ASCII set and offers compact encoding.

+## Using a java barcode generation library beyond Aspose

+While Aspose.BarCode is a full‑featured **java barcode generation library**, you might also explore open‑source alternatives such as ZXing or Barcode4J for lightweight scenarios.
+However, Aspose provides built‑in support for high‑resolution output, multiple symbologies, and easy image compositing—all in one package.

 ## Common Use Cases for Generating Multiple Barcodes

 - **Packaging labels** – combine product, batch, and shipping codes on a single label.
 - **Event tickets** – embed QR, Data Matrix, and Code 128 identifiers for different scanning stations.
 - **Inventory management** – display SKU, RFID tag data, and serial numbers together for quick audit.

 ## Troubleshooting & Tips

 - **Image size issues** – adjust the `offset` variable to increase or decrease spacing between barcodes.
 - **Unsupported symbology** – verify that your Aspose.BarCode version supports the desired barcode type.
 - **Performance** – reuse a single `Graphics` object if you generate many images in a loop.
+- **Memory management** – when dealing with a large number of barcodes, consider writing each image to disk temporarily to avoid excessive heap usage.

-## FAQ's
+## Frequently Asked Questions

 ### Q1: Can I customize the appearance of individual barcodes in the generated image?